Search

 But if there’s one plus, it’s that Jill Price doesn’t have aphantasia.

-There are some interesting angles related to photographic memory techniques that we can talk about, however.
+In this sense, there are some interesting angles related to photographic memory techniques that we can talk about.

 For example, when I was younger and needed a job to get through my B.A., I applied to work for Customs Canada.
 Had I been successful, I would have worked at an airport inspecting bags and scanning people for signs of suspicious behaviour.